-If you interested in using psychological techniques to help people with mental health problems, then a career in the psychological therapies could be for you.
+If you have an interest in how people think and behave and want to use the study of psychology to help people with mental health problems, a career in the psychological therapies could be for you.

 Many people working in the psychological therapies carry their own caseloads and work as autonomous professionals.
-You may also work with a team of professionals, such as art therapists, dramatherapists, music therapists, occupational therapists, teachers and social workers.
+You may also work with a team of professionals, such as art therapists, dramatherapists, mental health nurses, music therapists, occupational therapists, teachers and social workers.

 Acquiring the knowledge and skills to become a professional in psychological therapies involves training at either degree or postgraduate level.
 The knowledge that you are helping people overcome their problems and lead a normal life offers real job satisfaction.

 As well as the information on this page, you'll also find: